-Head of State: President Miloš Zeman (populist center-right)
+Head of State: President Petr Pavel

-Head of Government: Prime Minister Andrej Babiš
+Head of Government: Prime Minister Petr Fiala

 Political Position: Populist Center-Right

-World Press Freedom Rank: Czech Republic 40/180
+World Press Freedom Rank: Czech Republic 14/180

-Government Influence on Media: Government, directly and indirectly, subsidizes most of the media in the Czech Republic.
-For example, media is offered a reduction in VAT rate on newspapers, magazines, bulletins, and other periodicals.
+Government, directly and indirectly, subsidizes most media in the Czech Republic.
+For example, media is offered a reduction in the VAT rate on newspapers, magazines, bulletins, and other periodicals.
 When it comes to public advertising, there are no clear rules on the distribution of advertising from public institutions to the media.
-Furthermore, according to the Center for Media Pluralism and Media freedom “there is a problem concerning the lack of rules on distribution of state advertising to media outlets; also, there are no publicly available data for the amount of state advertising.”
+Furthermore, according to the Center for Media Pluralism and Media freedom, “there is a problem concerning the lack of rules on distribution of state advertising to media outlets; also, there are no publicly available data for the amount of state advertising.”

 TV and radio broadcasters include private sector organizations and public broadcasters such as Česká televize (ČT), which broadcasts seven public channels.
 Public broadcasting is regulated through Broadcasting Councils for both public service TV and radio, which “lies in the hands of the Parliament.”
-Further, “there have been increasing concerns about alleged political influences over certain management and editorial decisions at the Czech Radio”.
+Further, “there have been increasing concerns about alleged political influences over certain management and editorial decisions at the Czech Radio.”

 In recent years there has been an increase in the concentration of major newspapers and media companies in the hands of a few oligarchs.
 For example, private broadcasters such as CME media group owned by Petr Kellner (owner of PPF Group N.V.) operates the country’s main private TV channels such as Nova, Nova 2, Nova Cinema, Nova Sport 1, Nova Sport 2, Nova International, Nova Action, Nova Gold and TV Nova.
 Therefore, all the top TV channels are held by one owner.
-Another example is the current Prime Minister Andrej Babiš, who is the owner of one of the largest Czech companies, Agrofert.
-He is also the owner of the Czech Republic’s largest media group Mafra, which publishes the dailies Mladá fronta Dnes and Lidové noviny as well as web portals iDnes lidovky.cz.
+Another example is the current Prime Minister Andrej Babiš, the owner of one of the largest Czech companies, Agrofert.
+He is also the owner of the Czech Republic’s largest media group Mafra, which publishes the dailies Mladá fronta Dnes and Lidové noviny and web portals iDnes lidovky.cz.

 |Top 5 Czech Republic Media Sources by Web Rank|